pendulum-project/ntpd-rs/README.md

 * `demobilize-server` always sends the DENY kiss code, the client must demobilize this association
 * `rate-limit-server` forces an increase of the poll interval to 32 seconds

+## Minimum supported rust version

+We try to keep NTPD-rs working on at least the latest stable, beta and nightly rust compiler.
+Beyond this, we keep track of the current minimum rust version needed to compile our code for purposes of documentation.
+However, right now we do not have a policy guaranteeing a minimum amount of time we will support a stable rust release beyond the 6 weeks during which it is the latest stable version.

+Please note that the rust foundation only supports the latest stable rust release.
+As this is the only release that will receive any security updates, we STRONGLY recommend using the latest stable rust version for compiling NTPD-rs for daily use.